aredn/documentation/arednGettingStarted/node_status.rst

 Top Nav Bar
 -----------

-From left to right, after the AREDN |trade| logo, the node name is displayed along with a label indicating whether you are viewing the *status* or *admin* display.
+From left to right, after the AREDN® logo, the node name is displayed along with a label indicating whether you are viewing the *status* or *admin* display.

 |icon1| At the far right is the default icon indicating that you are viewing the page as a normal user.
 Clicking this icon will allow you to login as the node administrator.